nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 We have two types of tests:

 1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
    These are in the `guitests` package.

 2. **Non-GUI Tests** - These are tests not involving the GUI.
 They include,
    1. _Unit tests_ targeting the lowest level methods/classes. <br>
-      e.g. `seedu.address.commons.UrlUtilTest`
+      e.g. `seedu.jobs.commons.UrlUtilTest`
    2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
-      e.g. `seedu.address.storage.StorageManagerTest`
+      e.g. `seedu.jobs.storage.StorageManagerTest`
    3. Hybrids of unit and integration tests.
 These test are checking multiple code units as well as how the are connected together.<br>
-      e.g. `seedu.address.logic.LogicManagerTest`
+      e.g. `seedu.jobs.logic.LogicManagerTest`

 #### Headless GUI Testing
 Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use, our GUI tests can be run in the _headless_ mode.
  In the headless mode, GUI tests do not show up on the screen.
  That means the developer can do other things on the Computer while the tests are running.<br>
  See [UsingGradle.md](UsingGradle.md#running-tests) to learn how to run tests in headless mode.

 #### Troubleshooting tests
  **Problem: Tests fail because NullPointException when AssertionError is expected**
  * Reason: Assertions are not enabled for JUnit tests.
    This can happen if you are not using a recent Eclipse version (i.e. _Neon_ or later)
  * Solution: Enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option). <br>
    Delete run configurations created when you ran tests earlier.

 ## Dev Ops

 ### Build Automation